TL;DR

 Customer Reaction

 Some customers reached out concerned.
-We sent a proactive email to all users explaining what happened, what was at risk, and what we did to fix it.
+The company sent a proactive email to all users explaining what happened, what was at risk, and what was done to fix it.
 Most appreciated the transparency.

-We lost two customers over it.
-We gained one who specifically said they liked how we handled the situation.
+The company lost two customers over it.
+It gained one who specifically said they liked how the situation was handled.

 The Competitor

-We never talked to them directly about it.
-Part of me wanted to call them out for the public disclosure.
-But the more I thought about it, the more I realized:
+The team never talked to the competitor directly about it.
+Part of the CTO wanted to call them out for the public disclosure.
+But the more he thought about it, the more he realized:

-- They didn't create the vulnerability; we did
+- They didn't create the vulnerability; the team did

-- We didn't have a clear way for people to report security issues
+- The company didn't have a clear way for people to report security issues

-- Public disclosure, while uncomfortable, got us to fix it faster
+- Public disclosure, while uncomfortable, got the team to fix it faster

-The uncomfortable truth: If we'd had a security contact, a vulnerability disclosure program, or a bug bounty, they might have reported it privately.
-The public disclosure happened because we made it the only visible option.
+The uncomfortable truth: If the company had a security contact, a vulnerability disclosure program, or a bug bounty, the competitor might have reported it privately.
+The public disclosure happened because the team made it the only visible option.

 Vulnerability Disclosure Program

-We created a security.txt file and a clear process for reporting vulnerabilities.
-We committed to responding within 24 hours and fixing critical issues within 72 hours.
+The company created a security.txt file and a clear process for reporting vulnerabilities.
+They committed to responding within 24 hours and fixing critical issues within 72 hours.

 Security Review Process

 Any feature that handles user input now requires a security review.
-We created a checklist: sanitization, encoding, validation, access control.
+The team created a checklist: sanitization, encoding, validation, access control.

 Automated Security Scanning

-We added automated security scanning to our CI/CD pipeline.
+The team added automated security scanning to the CI/CD pipeline.
 It catches common vulnerabilities like XSS before they reach production.

 Regular Audits

-Quarterly security reviews of our codebase, focusing on areas that handle user input, authentication, and data access.
+Quarterly security reviews of the codebase, focusing on areas that handle user input, authentication, and data access.

 Lessons on Competition and Security

-This experience taught me that security vulnerabilities don't care about competitive dynamics.
-Your users are at risk regardless of who finds the flaw.
+This experience taught the team that security vulnerabilities don't care about competitive dynamics.
+Users are at risk regardless of who finds the flaw.

 Yes, the competitor could have handled it better.
-But so could we.
-We could have:
+But so could the company.
+They could have:

 - Not had the vulnerability in the first place